 Valuation reports can seem technical to the average buyer or seller, but provide lots of concrete data.
 When looking at these reports, it’s important to consider how the information applies to your situation.
 An experienced local agent can break it down for you.

-As more people are priced out of the housing market this year, part of the reason this happens is that both buyers and sellers look at the current state rather than overall trends.
+As more people are priced out of the housing market every year, both buyers and sellers are looking at the current state rather than overall trends.
 Valuation reports allow sellers to price for what the market can bear and helps buyers to make more realistic choices.
-Working with an experienced local agent from Clever allows you to have access to a free CMA or valuation report along with someone who can break it down for you.
+Working with an experienced local agent allows you to have access to a free comparative market analysis (CMA) or valuation report, along with someone who can break it down for you.

 Here is what you can expect from these reports and how they help both buyers and sellers.